-InterGen is proposing to develop, construct and operate a modern up to 1,250-megawatt (MW) energy centre within the London Gateway Logistics Park, next to the London Gateway Port on the north bank of the River Thames in Essex.
+InterGen is in late stage development of a world leading battery storage project in the London Gateway Logistics Park, next to the DP World London Gateway Port on the north bank of the River Thames in Essex.
 InterGen built and continues to operate the existing 800 MW Coryton gas-fired combined cycle power station which is located approximately one kilometre from the proposed Gateway Energy Centre site.

-Gateway Energy Centre will bring significant local benefits, including:
+Gateway Energy Centre will bring significant local community benefits, including:

 - A variety of local supplier and service businesses will be used to support the project throughout construction and operations.

 - Lowers consumer energy bills via economies of scale cost efficient